 Dark matter in the Galactic halo decays at a constant rate that is insensitive to the dark matter particle velocity and small-scale density distribution of the density profile.
-With a small decay width $\Gamma$, DM decay injects SM particles at a steady rate, \be \frac{\der N}{\der E \der V} = \Gamma \frac{\rho}{m_{\rm DM}} \frac{\der N}{\der E}, \ee where $\rho$ is the dark matter density, and the lifetime $\tau_{\text{DM}}=\Gamma^{-1}$ should be much longer than the age of Universe. ${\der N}/{\der E}$ is the SM particle's energy spectrum in the decay final state, in which the maximal daughter particle energy is half of the dark matter mass.
-To produce ${\rm TeV}$ electrons, the dark matter particle mass needs to be at least ${\rm TeV}$ scale or heavier.
-While photons and neutrinos can propagate to the Earth uninterruptedly, the charged particles, e.g. $e^\pm, p, \bar{p}$, are affected by the Galactic magnetic field and slowly diffuse away from the source in the motion of random walk.
+With a small decay width $\Gamma$, DM decay injects SM particles at a steady rate, \be \frac{\der^{2} N}{\der E \der V} = \Gamma \frac{\rho}{m_{\rm DM}} \frac{\der N}{\der E}, \ee where $\rho$ is the dark matter density, and the lifetime $\tau_{\text{DM}}=\Gamma^{-1}$ should be much longer than the age of Universe. ${\der N}/{\der E}$ is the SM particle's injection spectrum.
+To produce TeV electrons, the dark matter particle mass needs to be multiple TeV or heavier.
+The photons and neutrinos can propagate to the Earth uninterruptedly.
+The charged particles ($e^\pm, p, \bar{p}$) are affected by the Galactic magnetic field and diffuse away from the source in a random walk motion.

-The shape of injected $e^+e^-$ spectrum ${\der N}/{\der E}$ is model dependent and it differs dramatically among different DM decay channels.
-So far the best local positron measurement is from AMS02~\cite{bib:ams02}, which in the DM scenario can be dominantly from DM's contribution.
-Empirically the AMS02 position spectrum has a post-propagation power-law index of -2.7 below its high-energy turn-over point.
-This provides guidance that the DM's $e^\pm$ injection spectrum needs to be soft.
-In addition, to avoid an abrupt end-point in the combined $e^\pm$ spectrum, it also requires the injections spectrum to be softened near the high-energy end.
+The shape of $e^\pm$ injection spectrum ${\der N}/{\der E}$ is model-dependent and can differ dramatically among different decay channels.
+So far, the most precise sub-TeV $e^\pm$ measurement from AMS02 empirically require the post-propagation spectrum to have power-law index near -2.7.
+This spectral shape provides guidance that the DM's $e^+$ injection spectrum needs to be soft.
+In addition, to avoid an abrupt end-point in the combined $e^\pm$ spectrum, the injection spectrum to be softened near the high-energy end.

-When DM directly decays into a $e^{+}e^{-}$ pair, the injected spectrum is monochromatic.
-The monochromatic $e^\pm$ may help to explain {\it DAMPE}'s `feature' at 1.4 TeV~\citep{Fang:2017tvj,Yuan17,Fan17,Duan17,Chao:2017emq}, yet its shape is too hard to fit experimental data.
-A commonly assumed scenario, instead, is that the decay goes through of one or more intermediate decay processes, for instance, heavier lepton or hadrons that would later decay into softer electrons.
-Such a process is referred as a `cascade' decay.
-Depending on the number of immediate decays, the final electrons spectrum can vary from being hard spectrum in pair-lepton decay channel, to very soft as in hadronic showers.
+If DM directly decays into $e^{+}e^{-}$ pairs, the injected spectrum is monochromatic.
+The monochromatic $e^\pm$ may help to explain {\it DAMPE}'s `feature' at 1.4 TeV~\citep{Fang:2017tvj,Yuan17,Fan17,Duan17,Chao:2017emq}, yet its shape is too hard to fit the positron data.
+A common solution is that the decay goes through intermediate decay steps before electrons emerge.
+Such a process is referred as `cascade' decay.
+Depending on the number of immediate steps, the final electrons spectrum can vary from being as hard as near-monochromatic, to very soft as that in hadronic showers.